-In 2022 the EAU developed guidelines for diagnosing and managing non-neurogenic female lower urinary tract symptoms (LUTS).
+In 2022, the EAU developed guidelines for diagnosing and managing non-neurogenic female lower urinary tract symptoms (LUTS).
 Part 1 of the guidelines addresses diagnostics, OAB, stress UI, and mixed UI.
 Updated literature searches were conducted in September 2021, and evidence synthesis was carried out using the modified GRADE criteria outlined for all EAU guidelines.
-This report covers recommendations associated with LUTS and the treatment of OAB, stress UI, and mixed UI.
-The recommendations outlined in this guideline related to SNS for treatment of LUTS are: Offer SNS to individuals who have OAB/UUI refractory to anticholinergic therapy, and life-long surveillance to women with an SNS implant to monitor for lead displacement, malfunction, and battery wear.
+This report covers recommendations associated with LUTS and treating OAB, stress UI, and mixed UI.
+The recommendations outlined in this guideline related to SNS for treating LUTS are: Offer SNS to individuals with OAB/UUI refractory to anticholinergic therapy, and life-long surveillance to women with an SNS implant to monitor for lead displacement, malfunction, and battery wear.
 This guideline was developed with the grade of recommendation: strong recommendation based on moderate-quality evidence, 1B (Nambiar et al., 2022).
+Part 2 of the guidelines addresses underactive bladder, bladder outlet obstruction, and nocturia to summarize managing these conditions.
+The recommendations are: "Offer sacral nerve stimulation to women with UAB refractory to conservative measures" and "Offer sacral neuromodulation SNM to women with functional BOO."
+SNS is a valid option for female patients with DU, with proper patient selection (Arlandis et al., 2022).